tianjianxia/Matlab-Jpeg/README.md

+# Matlab-Jpeg
-Jpeg image compressing algorithm using DCT and DWT optimized
+## Jpeg image compressing algorithm using DCT and DWT optimized

 DWT - removal of the black border effect
 Quantization matrix - optimized the low-quality image compression ratio